 After more than a year, I find that I use it a lot more than I expected to.
 In fact, I almost never use the original piece that came with the Aeropress because the Prismo can do a full immersion brew without the hassle of the inverted method.
 I also like to switch between metal and paper to see how it affects the taste of the same coffee beans.

-So, if you’re looking for the way to make espresso at home without a machine, the Prismo is the way to go.
+So, if you’re looking for the best way to make espresso at home without a machine, the Prismo is the way to go.